OpTi9/obsidian-tekken-notation/README.md

 ![](https://i.imgur.com/eA2l7dh.png)

-- adding custom text as input: to add custom text as part of the input you need to just write it as text WITHOUT quotes,
+- adding custom text as input: to add custom text as part of the input you need to just write it as text WITHOUT quotes:
 ~~~markdown
 ```tekken
 "EWGF",f,n,d,df,2,same frame input,"50 damage"